jjkiljanski/border_harmonization_toolkit/README.md

 ⚠️ **Notice:** This project is under active development.
 The current version is not final and may change frequently.
+You can checkout a live DEMO website with project outcomes [here](https://jjkiljanski.github.io/interwar_poland_database_website/).

 ## General Description